AmerJod/Tor_DNS-Servers/README.md

     3- Generate some statistics that help to find the most vulnerable DNS servers.

-    4- Has 3 different modes:
+    4- Has 5 different functions:
+            1- TOR connection checking: check if the exit node is accessible.
+            2- DNS resolver servers and exit nodes mapper.
-            1- TOR connection checker: check if the exit node is accebele 2- DNS 0x20-bit encoding checker: check if the DNS servers that are used by the TOR network have implemented 0x20-bit encoding countermeasure.
+            3- DNS 0x20-bit encoding checker: check if the DNS servers that are used by the TOR network have implemented 0x20-bit encoding countermeasure.
-            3- DNS statistic generator: generate DNS statistics about the port number and the requests Id that have been used.
+            4- DNS statistic generator: generate DNS statistics about the port number and the requests Id that have been used.
+            5- DNS resolver servers publicly accessible checkor.
+            6- Dns resolver servers' issued requests counter.

 2- DNS Server: